SimonCropp/CaptureSnippet/README.md

 ## Api Usage

         // get files containing snippets
         var filesToParse = Directory.EnumerateFiles(@"C:\path", "*.*", SearchOption.AllDirectories)
             .Where(s => s.EndsWith(".vm") || s.EndsWith(".cs"));

         // setup version convention and extract snippets from files var snippetExtractor = new SnippetExtractor(InferVersion);
         var readSnippets = snippetExtractor.FromFiles(filesToParse);

         // Grouping
-    var snippetGroups = SnippetGrouper.Group(readSnippets.Snippets)
+        var snippetGroups = SnippetGrouper.Group(readSnippets)
             .ToList();

         // Merge with some markdown text
         var markdownProcessor = new MarkdownProcessor();

-    //In this case the text will be extracted from a file path var result = markdownProcessor.ApplyToFile(snippetGroups, @"C:\path\mymarkdownfile.md");
+        //In this case the text will be extracted from a file path ProcessResult result;
+        using (var reader = File.OpenText(@"C:\path\mymarkdownfile.md"))
+        {
+            result = markdownProcessor.Apply(snippetGroups, reader);
+        }

         // List of all snippets that the markdown file expected but did not exist in the input snippets var missingSnippets = result.MissingSnippet;

         // List of all snippets that the markdown file used var usedSnippets = result.UsedSnippets;

         // The resultant markdown of merging the snippets with the markdown file var text = result.Text;

-    // This text can then be saved to a new file or overwrite the existing file

 ## Icon